 B for BEHAVIOR:

-Note: People sometimes refer to this as the “observable verb” step because behaviors must be stated as a verb that you can observe: define, state, build, construct, change, etc. Future posts in this series will give lists of verbs to use in learning objectives.
+Note: People sometimes refer to this as the “observable verb” step because behaviors must be stated as a verb that you can observe: define, state, build, construct, change, etc.

 C for CONDITIONS:

-Many times, your learner will have to perform the learning objective’s behavior within a set of given conditions.
+Many times, the learner will have to perform the learning objective’s behavior within a set of given conditions.
 For example, you might say “given a list of words, circle the ones that are part of a given machine,” or “given a wrench, tighten this bolt,” or “given a schematic diagram, correctly identify the machines in a work area.”
 This is the “HOW?” of your objective.

 Note: There may be times when a condition is not necessary, but always check to see if it’s appropriate to add one.